mariobru/chat-api-project/README.md

 # chat-sentiment-analysis-service

-**Description:** I want to analyze the `public` chat messages (like slack public channels) of my team and create sentiment metrics of the different people on your team.
-The goal of this project is to analyze the conversations of my team to ensure they are happy 😃.
+**Description:**  The goal of this project is to analyze the conversations of my team to ensure they are happy 😃.

-We will practice in this project:
+I will practice in this project:
 - API (bottle)
 - TextBlob sentiment analysis
 - Docker, Heroku and Cloud databases